Convert PPT and PPTX to PDF in Java [Advanced Features Included]

 Detect Font Substitutions

-Aspose.Slides provides the getWarningCallback method under the SaveOptions class to allow you to detect font substitutions in a presentation to PDF conversion process.
+Aspose.Slides provides the setWarningCallback method under the PdfOptions class, enabling you to detect font substitutions during the presentation-to-PDF conversion process.

-This Java code shows you how to detect font substitutions:
+This code shows how to detect font substitutions:

 try {